The word ‘whip’ can mean many different things. As a verb, the meaning is to beat or move fast.

 Phrasal verbs with ‘whip’ include:

-- Whip into (stimulate)
+- whip into

 Let’s learn the meaning of the phrasal verbs that contain the verb ‘whip’ in more detail and see some examples in use.